 I am the beneficiary mentioned above who has been receiving payments since 2012, payments are to stop in about 28 years.
 Since I am not disabled can I request a lump sum or a partial disbersement of remaining funds?

 Insurance companies always want to settle in a lump sum, but its subject to a negotiation with the insurance company.
 They will not simply pay you the present value.
 Do not negotiate on your own.
 I recommend you hire an experienced workers comp lawyer or law firm.

 The question is not clear.
 If you are retiring then how is it you are getting disability income?
 Most work comp lawyers including me will offer free consults on work comp matters.
 Find someone and make an appointment by phone or in person.

 The attorney I want to dismiss stated "our judge has to approve it and she loves him and won't " his words in an email and text.
 I live in Arizona so I need to travel to Los Angeles in order to give to the court a copy of proof of service.
-I already gave a copy of the letter to them.
-If the case is...
+I already gave a copy of the letter to them....
 Read more »

 Your question is unclear, but apparently the judge is in Los Angeles, California, so you should have asked this question in Justia › Ask a Lawyer › California ›.
 But no, you wouldn't have to travel to L.A. to get the proof of service to the judge; simply mail it to the clerk of court....Read more »

 and Drive was arrested for a DUI and consequently fired as a no show.
 I am unable to get another job due to still no release from the doctor and this is 9 months later.
 Am I entitled to WC compensation due to not being able to get a job.

 First I will tell you it’s contrary to your best interest to not have representation in this Worker’s Compensation claim.
 So my purse recommendation for you is to obtain an attorney.
 Attorney will fight for you and your rights under Worker’s Compensation law to get the benefits you were...Read more »